brunopk/mis-gastos-backend/README.md

     mvn spring-boot:run
     ```

-Database configuration is defined in `spring.datasource` within `src/main/resources/application.yaml`.
 Optionally, to run some Spring tasks that use Google Tasks, for instance to create tasks on Google to notify about spending, it is necessary to configure credentials as described in [this](doc/google.md) documentation.

 ## Configuration

+Configuration file (Spring properties) is `src/main/resources/application.yaml`.

-To change log-level set `logging.level.<PACKAGE-NAME>: <LEVEL>` on `src/main/resources/application.yaml`.
+- To change log-level set `logging.level.<PACKAGE-NAME>: <LEVEL>`
+- Database configuration is defined in `spring.datasource`

 Install [Spring Boot Assistant](https://plugins.jetbrains.com/plugin/17747-spring-boot-assistant) plugin on Intellij IDEA for YAML autocompletion.

 ## Building